xiaoqiangdu/linaro-trusted-firmware/verified u-boot on arm trusted firmware.md

     $ make CROSS_COMPILE=<> EXT_DTB=<dtb file>

 Note that, I copied device tree file foundation.dts to Uboot's arch/arm/dts file,
-and made corresponding modifications to the Makefile.This is the object what DEVICE_TREE point to.
+and made corresponding modifications to the Makefile.
+Or there will be compile error occurs.
-EXT_DTB is the dtb file that we signed before in make FIT image step: atf_psci_public.dtb.
+This is the object what DEVICE_TREE point to.

-After this step was completed, public key was held on device tree.
+EXT_DTB is the dtb file that we signed with public key before in make FIT image step: u-boot.dtb.
 U-Boot can use this to verify the image that signed with private key.
 U-boot-dtb.bin is the file that we need.
 Then Build ATF, and BL33 is point to u-boot-dtb.bin